Trismus

-Trismus, commonly called lockjaw as associated with tetanus, is a condition of limited jaw mobility.
-It may be caused by spasm of the muscles of mastication or a variety of other causes.
+Trismus is a condition of restricted opening of the mouth.
+The term was initially used in the setting of tetanus.
+Trismus may be caused by spasm of the muscles of mastication or a variety of other causes.
 Temporary trismus occurs much more frequently than permanent trismus.
 It is known to interfere with eating, speaking, and maintaining proper oral hygiene.
 This interference, specifically with an inability to swallow properly, results in an increased risk of aspiration.
 In some instances, trismus presents with altered facial appearance.
 The condition may be distressing and painful.
 Examination and treatments requiring access to the oral cavity can be limited, or in some cases impossible, due to the nature of the condition itself.

 Definition

 Trismus is defined as painful restriction in opening the mouth due to a muscle spasm, however it can also refer to limited mouth opening of any cause.
 Another definition of trismus is simply a limitation of movement.
 Historically and commonly, the term lockjaw was sometimes used as a synonym for both trismus and tetanus.

 Normal mouth-opening ranges from 35 to 45 mm.
 Males usually have slightly greater mouth opening than females.
 (40–60 mm, average of 50 mm).
 The normal lateral movement is 8–12 mm, and normal protrusive movement is approximately 10 mm.
 Some have distinguished mild trismus as 20–30 mm interincisal opening, moderate as 10–20 mm and severe as less than 10 mm.

 Trismus is derived from the Greek word trigmos/trismos meaning "a scream; a grinding, rasping or gnashing".